vossavant/credit-card-picker/README.md

 ## Design Rationale

-* I decided to request data from the API as soon as the app is loaded, primarily because I assume the component has a high likelihood of being used wherever it is placed, and because I wanted the most optimal user experience.
-The API request is small and shouldn't block the user, but I wanted to avoid any potential frustration on the user's part (i.e., seeing a faillure after they make selections, or having to wait after making selections).
+* For optimum speed, I elected to load credit card data from the API once the app is loaded, rather than when the user first interacts with the app controls.
+My rationale here is that the user would have a better experience if the card picker had either zero delay or told the user ahead of time that it wasn't working (i.e., couldn't fetch results).
 Snappiness was priority #1!

-* It would be possible to show results if the user only chose one option (that is, either **card type** or **credit rating**) but these results wouldn't be as useful, so I decided to require both options to be selected before showing any card offers.
+* I decided to require both the **card type** and **credit rating** options to be selected before showing any card offers, since this returns the best results for that user.
+No sense in showing cash back cards if the user won't qualify for some of them.

-* Each card has some ratings (out of a possible high of 5).
-I played around with showing progress-style indicators and using stars, but ultimately felt that numbers had the lowest cognitive load.
-In other words, I personally found numbers like **4/5** to be easier to understand at a glance.
-I also see this is how cards are currently scored on the [Ascent's website](https://www.fool.com/the-ascent/api/creditcardrecommendations/).
+* I decided that numbers (e.g., *4/5*) had less cognitive load than stars or progress indicators, so I kept the same convention you currently have on the [Ascent website](https://www.fool.com/the-ascent/api/creditcardrecommendations/).

-* CTA buttons are placed at the bottom of each card offer (except on mobile at 480px and below) because I think the logical flow for a user is to learn about the card and *then* want to apply, vs. being given the option to apply too early.
-I show an additional button near the top on mobile because more scrolling is required on smaller screens to see the CTA.
-I figured more conversion options on mobile would make more business sense since mobile users are less likely to find the "apply" button.
+* I placed CTA buttons at the bottom of each offer because I feel it is more logical for the user to learn about the card before taking action.
+On mobile (screens at and below 480px), I added a second CTA because I felt the additional scrolling distance required it.

 ## Ephemera